STOCKS NEWS EUROPE-UK small caps close 0.4 pct higher

-The FTSE Small Cap index closes 0.4 perent higher, underperforming both the FTSE 100 , up 1.5 percent, and the FTSE 250 , up 1.2 percent.
+The FTSE Small Cap index closes 0.4 percent higher, in line with the blue chips, while the mid caps add 0.3 percent.

-Clarkson advances 5.4 percent after the shipping services group reports strong first-half results, with Panmure Gordon repeating its "buy" rating on the stock.
+Progressive Digital Media Group leaps 20.9 percent after the content driven media company raises 20 million pounds via a placing of 111.111 million new ordinary shares by Singer Capital Markets at 18 pence each, a near 7.5 percent premium to the stock's closing price on April 4.

-Melrose eases 0.3 percent after the British manufacturing buyout firm asks Charter International for more time to table a firm offer following the toolmaker's announcement on Tuesday that it is in talks with an unnamed bidder.
+Progressive Digital says the proceeds will be used to fund growth opportunities, in the Business Information Market in the near term, as well as funding a partial repayment of its borrowings.

 Reuters messaging rm://jon.hopkins.thomsonreuters.com@reuters.net